osrf/gazebo_tutorials/gazebojs_install/tutorial.md

     node --version

-In case you had any problem with installation, or you are using a diffrent OS, take a look at the NodeJs [documentation](https://nodejs.org/en/download/package-manager/).
+If you have a problem with installation or are using a different OS, take a look at the NodeJs [documentation](https://nodejs.org/en/download/package-manager/).